 The same exit that you take for the Calico Ghost Town will also take you to this Jenny Rose sign.
 It was used as the album cover for the debut of Sheryl Crow.
 Even if you don’t go to the ghost town if you need to stop for gas you can grab a quick photo.

 Barstow Harvey House

 This stop was never planned but when I saw a sign on the highway saying it was a historical point of interest I wanted to stop.
 I have watched the Judy Garland movie the Harvey Girls so I was curious to see a Harvey House.
 The building was closed we when got there but there were a few trains that we could take photos of.

 Peggy Sue’s Diner

 Peggy Sue’s diner was on almost every single list that I found of places to stop from Los Angeles to Las Vegas.
 However, while I’m putting this on the list I don’t want to get your hopes up.
-This is a small and not too clean looking place indoors.
-I was really excited for what I thought would be a great experience and it was average at best.
+This is a small and not too clean-looking place indoors.
+I was really excited about what I thought would be a great experience and it was average at best.
 The two items I wanted from the menu they were out of and the waitress acted annoyed with me as if I should have known.
-I did get a milk shake as I felt like I should at least get something since I had gotten a table.
+I did get a milkshake as I felt like I should at least get something since I had gotten a table.
 A lot of people love it so check it out if you’d like.